rodneymaiato/artBlog/content/about/_index.md

 I'm Rodney.

 I draw, sketch, paint, and play a few musical instruments.

-I love all mediums of art in audio or visual forms.
+I'm a huge fan of other artists.
+A lot of them haven't even made a name for themselves.
+But for me, it's not about how many prints you sell, how many likes you get, or how much a painting is worth.
+It's all about expression and how it moves me.

-I still draw, paint and play guitar, and I can't imagine giving it up.
+I still draw, paint and play guitar.

+I can't imagine giving it up.

+Ever.

 I grew up in the great city of Montreal, Quebec and was blessed to have been immersed in the French culture.
 Later in life, I moved to the west coast and I'm grateful to be experiencing that too.